 There is still plenty of time

-Although, for whatever reason, you might be not where you wanted to be in terms of your cycling fitness, you’ve still got time to make significant improvements before the season starts.
-Assuming you haven’t been completely sedentary, you won’t have lost all of your fitness and a consistent block of focussed training could get you back on track.
-If the winter has been a complete cycle write-off so far, there is still no reason why you can’t be in great shape for spring, you just need to act now.
-Check out our and, with most lasting 8-12 weeks, it is definitely not too late to start one.
+Although, for whatever reason, you might be not where you wanted to be in terms of your cycling fitness, you’ve still got time to make significant improvements before the season starts, especially if your main goals aren't until the summer.
+Assuming you haven’t been completely sedentary, you won’t have lost all of your fitness and a consistent block of focussed training can easily get you back on track.
+If the winter has been a complete cycle write-off so far, there is still no reason why you can’t be in great shape for spring.
+Check out our Digital Training Plans on TrainingPeaks and, with most lasting 8-12 weeks, it is definitely not too late to start one.

 …so, don’t panic

-Avoid the temptation to crash train, or worse, combine the two.
-It is always better to do three focussed rides each week consistently than to ride every day one week, hardly at all the next and to keep yo-yoing like that.
+Avoid the temptation to crash train, crash diet or worse, combine the two.
+It is always better to do 3-4 focussed rides each week consistently than to ride every day one week, hardly at all the next and to keep yo-yoing like that.

 Also, if you are looking to train well and consistently, that is not the time to be severely restricting your food intake.
 You need the energy to fuel your riding and, without it, you will be compromising the effectiveness of your training.

 Be realistic about the amount of training you can consistently manage each week.
-Give yourself too much to do and you are likely to fall short and then risk slipping into an all or nothing mindset.
-All of the British Cycling Training Plans prescribe three key workouts each week, two shorter mid-week sessions and a longer endurance ride at the weekend.
-Although there are bonus sessions on some of the more advanced plans, try to consistently nail the three key sessions before being tempted to add more.
+Give yourself too much to do and you are likely to fall short and then risk slipping into an all or nothing mindset and opting for nothing.

 Shift your goals